What is a Dynamic Microphone?

 Did You Know:

-A polarity pattern describes how well a microphone will “hear” sound from various directions.
+A polar pattern describes how well a microphone will “hear” sound from various directions.

 Simply put, it describes the mic’s directionality.